 - Olive oil contains phytosterols, which are bioactive compounds associated with reduced cholesterol and even certain types of cancer.

 Olive oil differs from other popular oils such as canola oil, vegetable oil, and soybean oil in a few key ways.
-For one, these oils are almost always extracted using very high heat and lots of chemicals, resulting in less flavor and health benefits.
+For one, these oils are almost always extracted and refined using very high heat and lots of chemicals, resulting in less flavor and health benefits.
 Plus, their fatty acid profile isn’t nearly as impressive.
 Olive oil, on the other hand, is potent in health benefits and flavor, making it great for use in dressings, as a dipping oil, or drizzling onto finished dishes.

 That said, not all olive oil is created equal.
 Different types of olive oil have different health benefits, flavors, and culinary applications.
 Keep reading to see which type is right for your pantry!